opensimply/COMTAY/README.md

 # Coroutines for Delphi and Free Pascal
-## COMTAY coroutine manager for Delphi and Free Pascal
-**Download COMTAY at [opensimply.org/comtay](https://opensimply.org/comtay/)**
+COMTAY coroutine manager is applicable to both procedural and class-based programming **Download COMTAY at [opensimply.org/comtay](https://opensimply.org/comtay/)**
 ***
-COMTAY is applicable to both procedural and class-based programming to implement cooperative multitasking.
+Easily implements cooperative multitasking.
 ***
 Exceptions work as well.
 ***